robertlandreaux/weather-forecast/README.md

 This project uses [Sentry](https://sentry.io/) for error tracking.

+## Data Migrations

+This project uses the [data_migrate gem](https://github.com/ilyakatz/data-migrate) to manage data migrations rather than including data migrations within schema migrations, which are located in db/primary and db/wf_logs.

+## Multiple Database Configuration

+This project stores all data in the primary database except for logs to the NWS API, which are stored in the wf_logs database.

 ### Pre-requisites

 Ensure that you have Redis and PostgreSQL installed and running.
 A Dockerfile and docker-compose.yml file will be coming to this project in the near future.